 Competency Novice Advanced Beginner Competent Proficient Expert Not applicable Learning outcomes The numbered learning outcomes are for everyone working in stroke care.
 The bulleted learning outcomes are for persons who either assess, manage, or make recommendations within this specific competency.
-Screen oral health and perform oral care according to your organizational protocol or SLP recommendations Identified Learning Need: protocor or ser recommendations 9.0 Activity Post-Stroke and Safe Patient Handling Explain the role of the interprofessional team in supporting activity and mobilization Describe the importance of early activity and mobilization in stroke recovery 3.
+2. Screen oral health and perform oral care according to your organizational protocol or SLP recommendations Identified Learning Need: protocor or 32r recommendations O O Astivity Book Study and Cafe 4.
+Finals the release the intermediational terms in compating activity and 9.0 Activity Post-Stroke and Safe Patient Handling Explain the role of the interprofessional team in supporting activity and mobilization Describe the importance of early activity and mobilization in stroke recovery 3.
 Describe how muscle tone, posture, balance, muscle weakness/motor loss, sensory loss and fatigue can affect function and safe patient handling 4.
 Demonstrate proper techniques for handling, positioning, and transferring (e.g., hemiplegic extremities, skin integrity, injury prevention) 5.
 Demonstrate proper use of appropriate equipment or devices to facilitate activity and safe handling (e.g., slings, gait aids, lifts) 6.
-Identify contraindications to activity and mobilization 7.
-Identify fall prevention strategies who a ndling and re comm nend interventions and/or strategies to improve activity post-stroke and safe P 3333 Describe best practice recommendations for the upper and lower extremity, gait training, balance, and mobility Select and complete the most appropriate assessment(s) to evaluate function and safety (e.g., tone, posture, balance, muscle weakness/motor loss, sensory loss, and fatigue) Interpret assessment results and identify and implement appropriate treatment/management recommendations (e.g., task specific goals, equipment, devices, techniques to promote activity, function, and safety) Effectively communicate the recommendations and appropriate referrals, services, and resources to the persons with stroke, families/caregivers, and the interprofessional team
+Identify contraindications to activity and mobilization7.
+Identify fall prevention strategies those that and re ecomn nend interventions and/or strategies to improve activity post-stroke and safe Describe best practice recommendations for the upper and lower extremity, gait training, balance, and mobility Select and complete the most appropriate assessment(s) to evaluate function and safety (e.g., tone, posture, balance, muscle weakness/motor loss, sensory loss, and fatigue) Interpret assessment results and identify and implement appropriate treatment/management recommendations (e.g., task specific goals, equipment, devices, techniques to promote activity, function, and safety) Effectively communicate the recommendations and appropriate referrals, services, and resources to the persons with stroke, families/caregivers, and the interprofessional team

 Competency Novice Advanced Beginner Competent Proficient Expert Not applicable Learning outcomes The numbered learning outcomes are for everyone working in stroke care.
 The bulleted learning outcomes are for persons who either assess, manage, or make recommendations within this specific competency.
-Identified Learning Need: • • • 10.0 Changes in Communication Explain the implications of communication impairments on participation and engagement in therapy and activities Demonstrate strategies to improve or assist with communication when interacting with those who have communication deficits (e.g., utilize Supported Conversations for Persons with Aphasia (SCATM) to assist with participation in conversation, following instructions, and informed decision making.
-For t hose who a 22022 and re comm Describe the impact of the environment on communication and provide strategies to maximize successful communicative interactions and/or strategies to improve communication: 101 11030 W110 a.
-33033 6 Select and complete the most appropriate screening tool and evaluate results to determine next steps Select and complete the most appropriate validated assessment(s) Interpret assessment results and implement appropriate recommendations Effectively communicate the recommendations and appropriate referrals, services, and resources to the persons with stroke, families/caregivers, and the interprofessional team Identified Learning Need: 11.0 Changes in Cognition Identify common cognitive changes post-stroke Describe the impact of cognitive changes on function Understand the relationship between mood and cognitive changes post- stroke 4.
+Identified Learning Need: • , 10.0 Changes in Communication Explain the implications of communication impairments on participation and engagement in therapy and activities 2.
+Demonstrate strategies to improve or assist with communication when interacting with those who have communication deficits (e.g., utilize Supported Conversations for Persons with Aphasia (SCATM) to assist with participation in conversation, following instructions, and informed decision making.
+3. Describe the impact of the environment on communication and provide strategies to maximize successful communicative interactions For t hose v who a ssess a and re comm end interventions and/or strategies to improve communication: Select and complete the most appropriate screening tool and evaluate results to determine next steps Select and complete the most appropriate validated assessment(s) Interpret assessment results and implement appropriate recommendations Effectively communicate the recommendations and appropriate referrals, services, and resources to the persons with stroke, families/caregivers, and the interprofessional team Identified Learning Need: 11.0 Changes in Cognition Identify common cognitive changes post-stroke 2.
+Describe the impact of cognitive changes on function 3.
+Understand the relationship between mood and cognitive changes post- stroke 4.
 Understand the impact of the environment on cognitive function post- stroke